cardano-foundation/docs-cardano-org/index.rst

    :titlesonly:
    :hidden:

-   About Marlowe <marlowe/marlowe-explainer.md>
+   Learn About Marlowe <marlowe/marlowe-explainer.md>
-   What is the Marlowe Playground <marlowe/marlowe-playground.md> Getting Started with the Marlowe Playground <marlowe/marlowe-get-started.md>
+   What is the Marlowe Playground? <marlowe/marlowe-playground.md> Getting Started with the Marlowe Playground <marlowe/marlowe-get-started.md>
    Writing Marlowe with Blockly <marlowe/get-started-blockly.md>
    Using the Haskell Editor <marlowe/get-started-haskell.md>